navpil/navpil.github.io/art/power-cult-eng.md

 In 1654 during negotiating the "Eternal Peace" between Ukraine and Russia there was a conflict between Khmelnitsky (Ukrainian leader) and the Russian ambassadors because the Moscow tsar was an autocrat and refused to swear an oath to anyone.
-Autocracy, or Tsarism - the russian form of autocracy, means a single person rules the state.
+Autocracy, or Tsarism - the Russian form of autocracy, means a single person rules the state.
 In essence, it is a form of absolute monarchy.

 It is believed that